-- a.
-Deliveries to the main building shall occur no earlier than 7 am and no later than 5 pm - b.
-Delivery trucks shall access and egress the site only from Willow Pond Circle. - c.
-Dumpsters shall be emptied only between the hours of 8 am and 5 pm. - d.
-Deliveries to the community center/pavilion shall take place only between 8 am & 5 pm. - 20.
+- d.
+Deliveries to the community center/pavilion shall take place only between 8 am and 5 pm. - 20.
 Restrictions/Limitations on the Ongoing Use of Waterside Run The Applicant shall take all possible measures to ensure that employees, deliveries, service vehicles, visitors, and residents of dwelling units located on Willow Pond Circle, Walnut Grove and Lilac Path will access and egress the site via Willow Pond Circle and not use Waterside Run.
 These measures include but are not limited to signage, employment policies, contracts with vendors and promotional materials.
-At a minimum, there shall be signage as described in Condition #1. k. - 21.
-Limitations on Use of Pavilion Space - The hours of operation for the outdoor use of the community center/pavilion patio shall be limited to 8 am to 10 pm.
+At a minimum, there shall be signage - 21.
+Limitations on Use of Pavilion Space The hours of operation for the outdoor use of the community center/pavilion patio shall be limited to 8 am to 10 pm.
 Such hours shall be posted at the pavilion.